raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/1. Spring Core/2. BeanFactory vs ApplicationContext/README.md

 ## Introduction

-In the Spring Framework, `BeanFactory` and `ApplicationContext` are two interfaces that define the IoC container.
-They are responsible for instantiating, configuring, and assembling beans.
-While they share some common functionalities, `ApplicationContext` provides more advanced features compared to `BeanFactory`.
+- In the Spring Framework, `BeanFactory` and `ApplicationContext` are two interfaces that define the IoC container.
+- They are responsible for instantiating, configuring, and assembling beans.
+- `ApplicationContext` provides more advanced features compared to `BeanFactory`.

 ## Key Points